-The best time to go to an attorney is before you are in legal difficulty.
+The best time to go to an attorney is before you are in legal difficulty or need to make an important decision about a legal matter.
 It is best to consult your attorney before you sign papers or take other action that might seriously alter your legal position.

-you are involved in a family situation such as adoption, divorce, etc.;
+• you are involved in a family situation such as adoption, divorce, settling an estate, etc.;

 How should I go about choosing an attorney?

-Follow the same steps as you would in choosing a doctor or dentist.
+Follow the same steps as you would in choosing a physician.
 If you do not know an attorney, ask for a recommendation from your friends, neighbors, employer, or anyone in whom you have confidence.
-In Ohio, there is also a lawyer referral service in each metropolitan area, operated by the local bar association.
-(For a web listing of lawyer referral services in Ohio, go to the “public” area of the OSBA website: www.ohiobar.org.)
-Also, you may refer to the Yellow Pages of your local telephone directory.
+In Ohio, there are also lawyer referral services in each metropolitan area, operated by the local bar association.
+(For a listing of lawyer referral services in Ohio, go to the “public” area of the OSBA website: www.ohiobar.org

 Remember that when you have a legal problem, you should go to a lawyer.
-Be wary of advice and opinions from persons who are not lawyers.
-To consult someone who is not an attorney about a legal problem is always risky and often costly.
-Generally, no two legal problems are exactly alike.
+Be wary of advice from persons who are not lawyers.
+To consult someone who is not an attorney about a legal problem is risky and often costly in the end.
+Generally speaking, no two legal problems are exactly alike.

 What is my attorney’s duty to me?

-All attorneys take an oath, upon admission to practice, to uphold the constitutions and the law and to be faithful to their clients.
+Upon admission to practice, all attorneys take an oath to uphold the constitutions and the law and to be faithful to their clients.

 Just as your communications with your minister and physician are confidential, so are your private communications with your lawyer.
-Legal ethics rules prohibit your attorney from disclosing without your permission any information you give him or her during the attorney-client relationship.
+Legal ethics rules prohibit your attorney from disclosing, without your permission, any information you provide during the attorney-client relationship.
 However, your attorney may disclose your intention to commit a crime and the information necessary to prevent the crime.
-Your attorney generally cannot be compelled to disclose your private communications with him or her unless you seek advice in committing a crime or fraud, or in other, very limited, circumstances.

 Your attorney’s principal duty is to see that you receive the benefit of all your legal rights.
-An attorney is sworn to conduct cases in an orderly way that will ensure that they may be decided upon their merits.
-Your attorney may not make any agreement or incur any obligations that might substantially prejudice your interests, without your prior approval.
+An attorney is sworn to conduct cases in an orderly and efficient manner.
+Your attorney may not, without prior approval, make any agreement or incur any obligations that might substantially prejudice your interests.

 What is my duty to my attorney?

 You should be cooperative with and responsive to your attorney.
 Be truthful, giving your attorney all the facts concerning your case and make a full and fair disclosure of the entire situation.
 To serve you well, your lawyer must know not only the favorable facts but also those that may be unfavorable.
 Also, you should be available to your attorney and attend all legal proceedings, as requested.
-Finally, you should pay your legal bills in a timely manner.
+Finally, you should pay your legal bills on time.

-In determining the fee, an attorney must take into account the difficulties involved in the problem you bring, the amount of time it requires and the value of the results obtained for you.
+In determining the fee, an attorney must consider the difficulties involved in the problem you bring, the amount of time it requires and the value of the results obtained for you.
 You should keep in mind that, to serve clients efficiently, an attorney must bear certain necessary expenses.
-From the fees, the attorney must pay for office help, rent, technological equipment and furnishings.
-Also, an office library must be maintained and regularly updated.
+From the fees, the attorney must pay for office staff, rent, technological equipment, furnishings and legal research tools.

 You should discuss your lawyer’s fee at your first consultation.
-Your attorney may not be able to tell you the exact fee in advance, but usually there can at least be an estimate of the charge or an explanation of the basis on which it will be computed.
+Your attorney may not be able to tell you the exact fee in advance, but usually can give at least an estimate of the charge or an explanation of how it will be determined.
 Sometimes a lawyer’s fee is controlled by a statute or fixed by court rules.
 In some cases involving the recovery of money, the charge may be a percentage of the amount recovered.
 You should ask the lawyer to put into writing fee and billing agreements to avoid any misunderstanding.

 Why does an attorney defend a person accused of a crime?

-American law is designed to insure that a person who has been accused of committing a crime is given due process.
+United States law is designed to ensure that a person who has been accused of committing a crime is given due process.
 Our constitutions require that an accused person receive a fair trial so that no one will be convicted of a crime that he or she did not commit.

-No matter how unpopular the cause or how unsavory the character, every person has a right to be represented by counsel.
-If a person is indicted for committing a crime and cannot afford to hire a lawyer, the court will appoint a lawyer to defend that person.
+No matter how unpopular the cause or how unsavory the character, every person has a right to be represented by counsel in most criminal matters.
+If a person is indicted for committing a crime and cannot afford to hire a lawyer, the court can appoint a lawyer to defend that person.

-It is the defendant’s awyer's duty to present, by all fair and honorable means, every defense permitted by law to ensure that accused persons are not denied their constitutional rights.
-It is the prosecutor' duty to present arguments and evidence on behalf of the state.
-In representing the accused, even someone most people believe is guilty, the lawyer is fulfilling one of the duties of the legal profession.
+It is the duty of the defendant’s lawyer to present, by all fair and honorable means, every defense permitted by law to ensure that accused persons are not denied their constitutional rights.
+The prosecutor must present arguments and evidence on behalf of the state.
+In representing the accused—even someone most people believe is guilty—the lawyer is fulfilling one of the duties of the legal profession.